Kaarthik-dev/Questions/README.md

 - SOC analyst interview preparation
 - Concept revision with real-world context
 - Cloud security fundamentals for blue-team roles
 - Personal knowledge base for continuous learning

 ---

-## 🛠️ How to Use This Repo
+## 🛠️ How to Use This Repository

 - Browse folders based on topic (SOC / AWS)
 - Read Markdown notes first for understanding